 Officers took statements from 83 victims in total, all of whom had bought puppies from the gang at different addresses, having responded to online adverts.
 Of those puppies, 25 puppies died or had to be put to sleep due to severe health issues.

 All of the sentences were increased – particularly that of Daniel Doherty, the vet who aided the gang with misleading paperwork that was then used by the gang to convince potential buyers that the pups had been bed in a loving family home.
-Doherty, who operated two My Vets surgeries in Uxbridge, was originally given a 12-months suspended sentence after pleading guilty to conspiracy to commit fraud.
+Doherty, who operated two My Vets surgeries in Uxbridge, was originally given a 12-months suspended sentence after pleading not guilty to conspiracy to commit fraud.

 After handing down the sentence in May, Judge McDowall was reported to have described Doherty as “a very good vet in terms of your work”.